-4) Switch our attention to doing something creative.
-Again, this works as it disengages our suffering logical left-brain and puts our focus into our right-brain, or creative mind.
+4) Switch your attention to doing something creative.
+Again, this works as it disengages your suffering logical left brain and puts your focus into your right brain, or creative mind.
 When we are operating from the right side of our brains, we are using our imagination and creativity and dreaming of possibilities instead of logically trying to deal with our problems.

 Because suffering is a direct result of the thoughts we are thinking, anything that changes the thoughts we are having is able to change our emotional state of being.
 The pursuit of creative outcomes is uplifting and freeing.
 So, why not dance, sing, play an instrument, paint, or do anything that brings you pleasure or joy.

 5) Do some exercise that gets the heart pumping and the oxygen flowing through your body.
 Exercises that involve ‘crossing over’ both sides of our bodies are great as they will bring balance and peace to our busy minds.
 And they also divert our attention away from whatever is causing us to suffer.

 “The unexamined life is not worth living.” – Socrates

 6) We could just decide to stop feeling sorry for ourselves and go out and do something to help someone else have a better day.
 Most of us feel better when we do something to help our fellow humans, animals, plants, or the earth herself.
 So, we can make a choice to sit here and feel sorry for ourselves, or go and help someone else….. and have the reward of feeling better ourselves at the same time.
 Choice: One person feeling down and out, or two or more people feeling better?
 Really there is no choice, it should be a no-brainer!